 Once their application has been reviewed and the exemption amount for which they are qualified is determined, one-half of the

-first half exemption for which they remitted a payment on January 14, 2014.
+first half exemption for which they remitted a payment on or before January 17, 2017.

 The Director of Finance may also approve applicants for tax relief for the elderly and disabled due to